GA

 Here is one direct path to becoming a forensic scientist in Georgia:

-• Step 1: Graduate from high school (four years).
 Due to the science-heavy nature of the profession, aspiring forensic scientists are advised to apply themselves in classes such as biology, chemistry, and physics.
 Training in statistics can also prove useful for future data-gathering responsibilities.
 Finally, some high school students may volunteer with their local police force, fire department, or various types of laboratories to receive valuable experience and enhance their college admission credentials.

-• Step 2: Pursue a bachelor’s degree in forensics or a related branch of science such as biology, chemistry, or physics (four years).
 Some colleges offer full forensics programs, while others provide forensics as a minor for students in other science departments.
 Students must complete criminalistics, criminal justice, and forensic bio-traces courses for schools with forensics programs.
 Some programs have additional specialized courses or seminars in more specific areas, such as handwriting or blood-spatter analysis.

-• Step 3: Apply for certification from a national organization (optional, timeline varies).
 Depending on one’s college degree and training, it may be advisable to seek certification.
 This process can indicate a certain baseline of skills to prospective employers or college admissions committees (for those interested in graduate studies).
-As of April 2023, ten certification organizations are accredited by the Forensic Specialties Accreditation Board (FSAB) with unique admissions processes but typically involve an application and an examination to demonstrate one’s forensic specialty competencies.
+As of June 2024, nine certification organizations are accredited by the Forensic Specialties Accreditation Board (FSAB) with unique admissions processes that typically involve an application and an examination to demonstrate one’s forensic specialty competencies.
 A list of some of the FSAB-recognized certification agencies is at the bottom of this article.

-• Step 4: Pursue a master’s degree in forensic science or a related discipline (optional, two years).
 For those seeking more advanced training in forensic analysis, particularly for those interested in more leadership opportunities, responsibilities, and possibly higher pay, it may be necessary to enroll in graduate studies in forensic science.
 These degrees offer opportunities to conduct original research and add to the academic canon of the discipline.
 They also provide more in-depth training in the rapidly evolving worlds of microbiology, chemical analysis, and microscopy, to name a few of the fields.

 Featured CSI & Forensic Science Programs